-April 2010 is the Irritable Bowel Syndrome Awareness Month (IBS Month) to support IBS research and treatment in the United States.
+April is Irritable Bowel Syndrome Awareness Month (IBS Month), which was created to support IBS research and treatment in the United States.
 Irritable bowel syndrome (IBS) is a motility disorder of the small and large intestines and affects approximately 9–23% of the general population with three times as many women as men.
 IBS is the most common disease diagnosed by gastroenterologists and one of the most common disorders seen by primary care physicians.

 The 3,000-year-old practice of acupuncture can help patients with IBS deal with and overcome their health issues by rebalancing the body’s digestive system.
 From Traditional Chinese Medicine (TCM) point of view, digestive disorders can be due to dysfunctions of stomach, spleen, and Liver.
 Treatment via acupuncture and herbal medicine, and diet and lifestyle changes, patients are able to reduce stomach pain, digest better and be able to have normal elimination of the bowels.